First of all, a definition of lifestyle blogging

 Lots of bloggers and affiliate marketers will tell you one or two things about setting up your blog.
 And these recommendations usually involve some combination of website builders like Wix, Weebly, SquareSpace or Shopify, and web hosting companies like BlueHost.

 If you're starting a blog and you take one piece of advice, I hope it's this: avoid all of the services in that previous sentence.
 They are not the best choices for you.
-People that promote these products are misinformed, misguided, or even misaligned with your best interests.
+People who promote these products are misinformed, misguided, or even misaligned with your best interests.
 They get paid commissions for recommending these products and often don't use them in their own businesses

 The only reason people recommend BlueHost is because of the huge affiliate commissions the company offers.
-Think about it, if you spend $60 a year for hosting and the person that recommended it to you gets $50 of that, you are essentially getting a $10/year hosting.
+Think about it, if you spend $60 a year for hosting and the person who recommended it to you gets $50 of that, you are essentially getting a $10/year hosting.
 Even $60 a year is pretty cheap and you can’t expect a good experience or customer service for this.
 Get a good web hosting company if you’re serious about monetizing your blog and growing your audience.

 *And yes, those are affiliate links, but I use these products myself.